 After cooling check if water is remaining there then, cook uncovered till gravy thickens.

-Serve hot with onion rings and chopped coriander leaves and wedges of lemon.
+Serve hot with remaining gravy poured on to chicken.
+Garnish with onion rings and chopped coriander leaves and wedges of lemon.

 Video recipe here 👇

 If you loved the recipes, do share it with your friends and family.
 Also, like us on facebook and Instagram.
 We would love to hear from you do leave your comments below.